digideskio/boscode-learn/README.md

 ### 42 Counting $

-1. In your cloud 9 workspace edit the file `/home/ubuntu/workspace/code/tasks/42/app.js`.
+In your cloud 9 workspace edit the file `/home/ubuntu/workspace/code/tasks/42/app.js`.
 In that file write a program that reads a text file containing strings made up of #$%.
 The program counts the number of $ for each line.

-2. In your cloud 9 workspace edit the file `/home/ubuntu/workspace/code/tasks/42/pseudocode.txt`.
-In this file write your javascript solution as pseudocode.

 Examples: